jack-driscoll/jack-driscoll.github.io/github.md

 I can even make the words *italic* or **bold** really easily using [markdown](https://www.markdownguide.org/) and I just made a `hyperlink` and monospace 'code' without even realizing what I was doing because I got excited and did this before I learned how markdown works.
 ```

-This is honestly all you really need to make a website and start blogging.
+This is honestly all you really need to make a website.  *But I wanted to blloooooggg*.
+Keep reading, and you will *in one day* or I don't know what you're doing.

 Add to it in markdown format.
 The only thing that makes it a page is that it's
-set to "layout:page" in that thingy at the top ("the frontmatter").
+set to "layout:page" in that thingy at the top ("the `frontmatter`").

-This will be available at yourname.github.io/page.html
+This will be available at https://yourname.github.io/page.html

-or you can do `permalink: /page/` as in the [maximal](#maximal) example.
+You will use `permalink: /page/` as in the [maximal](#maximal) example.
 Eazy.
 Peazy.
 Pumpkin pie.
+You can even do this in the `_posts` directory, which we will get to shortly.

 ### OK but what if I want it linked from my...WTF?